|Nutrition Facts (per serving)|

 Spread the cheese mixture over the tuna layer.

 - Store any leftover casserole in the refrigerator, covered.
-Keep for 3 to 4 days and reheat in the microwave or oven at 350 F until hot.
+Keep for three to four days and reheat in the microwave or oven at 350 F until hot.

 - Swap the canned tuna for canned salmon, chicken, or turkey.

 - You can spice up the tuna bake by adding more hot sauce or using pepper jack cheese rather than cheddar.

 - Serve the tuna potato bake topped with salsa or fresh pico de gallo.

 - Add some crushed potato chips or buttered breadcrumbs to the top layer for extra crunch.